 - We will share our knowledge, local stories, enthusiasm, skills and passion for rafting with you and leave the most lasting memories for you to tell your friends and family.

 During his time studying mechanical engineering, Richard took every opportunity to sneak off and play in the water.
 Summers were spent guiding in beautiful Slovenia with rafting on the Soca river and also heaps of canyoning and caving.
-Expeditions, work and randomness brought him to Canada, La Reunion, Italy, Sri Lanka, Azores, New Zealand, Honduras and other gems.
-With a total of 15 years experience in outdoor tourism, he’s now a full time guide.
-When he’s not around the flowing waters outside, it is highly likely you can find him making laps in the swimming pool, discussing which Taylor Swift song is best, building bamboo paddles or day dreaming about ice cream, pizza or cookies, in no particular order.
-His all-time favourite quote: “Njom njom njom njom” – Cookie Monster.
+Expeditions, work and randomness brought him to Canada, La Reunion, Italy, Sri Lanka, Azores, Tropical Belgium, New Zealand, Honduras and other gems.
+With over 15 years of experience in outdoor tourism, he’s now a full-time guide.
+When he’s not around the flowing waters outside, it is highly likely you can find him making laps in the swimming pool, discussing which Taylor Swift song is best (Wildest Dreams!), welding some steel together or daydreaming about ice cream, pizza or cookies, in no particular order.